tenforce/ember-concept-translation-addon/README.md

 - `toggleButton` flag if you want a header button.
 This button shows or hides the 'term editor'
 - `showLanguageSelector` flag if you want a language selector or not
 - `showStatusSelector` flag if you want a status selector or not
+- `withoutTasks` flag if you want to disable tasks.
+By default it is false.

 ## Installation